Best-of-all-time

 Uniform points system

-The points system is applied to the scores of the top 6 drivers in each season since 1950.
+The points system is applied to the scores of the top six drivers in each season since 1950.
 This group includes practically all drivers who have won Grands Prix and have achieved pole or podium finishes.

 Below two examples: